(updated June 2023)

 ACA publishes music under the name American Composers Edition (BMI) and also American Concert Editions (ASCAP).

-We seek to encourage music sales and performances by maintaining an informative, easily navigable, and attractive website (composers.com), by responding to enquiries from interested parties quickly and professionally, and by providing our purchasers with materials prepared to high professional standards.
+We seek to encourage music sales and performances by maintaining an informative, and attractive website, by responding to inquiries from interested parties quickly, and by providing our purchasers with materials prepared to high professional standards.

 Scores are printed professionally from a Digital collection of PDFs.
-We can also sell secure PDF downloads on request.
+We also sell secure PDF downloads with licensing options on request.

 ACA is administered by a board of directors elected by its composers.
-We have a long and distinguished history in 20th and 21st century American concert music.
-ACA composers play a crucial role in preserving and enhancing the organization and its public catalog of music.
+It has a long and distinguished history in 20th and 21st century American concert music.

 Details in this document will ensure the best possible success for your ACE-published work.
 This can be summarized as follows: